 \section{Conclusions}

 Previous cosmological hydrodynamic simulations have shown the prediction of massive black holes merging in dwarf galaxies, but these simulations are limited by their resolution and cannot follow black hole pairs all the way to coalescence.
-They do not include important physics such as dynamical friction, loss-cone scattering and hardening due to gravitational radiation, which is necessary in order to calculate realistic delay times for black hole pairing and mergers.
-This research provides the calculation of delay timescales based on the properties of the black holes and the dwarf galaxies, which does account for dynamical friction, loss-cone scattering, and hardening of the binary due to gravitational radiation.
+They do not include important physics such as dynamical friction due to gas or stars, loss-cone scattering, or hardening due to gravitational radiation, which are all necessary in order to calculate realistic delay times for black hole pairing and mergers.
+This research provides the calculation of delay timescales based on the properties of the black holes and the dwarf galaxies, which does account for dynamical friction due to gas and stars, loss-cone scattering, and hardening of the binary due to gravitational radiation and gas dynamics.

-We have calculated delay timescales for black hole mergers which take place throughout cosmic time, and the results are summarized below: \begin{itemize} \item Out of the 11 mergers, four have coalescence times shorter than a Hubble time, one will merge longer than a Hubble time, and six do not have sufficient resolution to determine merger characteristics. \item All 11 mergers have characteristic strains that are detectable by LISA. \item As four out of five of the resolved close pairs merge within a Hubble time, we make the broad estimate that $\sim80\%$ of close SMBH pairs in dwarf galaxies will merge and can be detectable by LISA. \end{itemize}
+We have calculated delay timescales for black hole mergers which take place throughout cosmic time, and the results are summarized below: \begin{itemize} \item Out of the 11 mergers, five have coalescence times shorter than a Hubble time (between 0.8 - 8 Gyr), and six do not have sufficient resolution to determine merger characteristics. \item All 11 mergers have characteristic strains that are detectable by LISA. \item As all five of the resolved close pairs merge within a Hubble time, we make the broad generalization that in the event that two massive black holes exist within a low-mass galaxy, they are likely to find each other and merge within $\sim 3$ Gyr. \end{itemize}